How to use journey maps to make your customers happier

 Are there points in the journey where you currently leave them hanging?
 Could a well timed follow up email turn a good experience into a fantastic one?
 What special touches could you add to make your service superb?

-I do recommend Jeanne Bliss’s book* for a peek into how other businesses have done this.
-But there’s also lots to learn from your own experience.
+There’s also lots to learn from your own experience.
 Next time you're pleasantly surprised by someone else’s fantastic service, stop and think.
 What did they do differently?
 How could you apply that to your business?

 Have you tried making journey maps for your customers?
 I'd love to hear how you got on, in the comments.